top of page

 • Precision Required: Cutting into your van requires extreme precision.
 A mistake can lead to leaks, structural damage, or rattling windows.

-• Tool Investment: You’ll need tools such as a jigsaw, drill, clamps, and metal files.
+• Tool Investment: You’ll need tools such as a jigsaw, drill, and metal files.
 These may be additional costs if you don’t already own them.

 Professional Installation

-If you’re unsure about cutting into the van or prefer peace of mind, hiring a professional can be a wise decision.
+If you’re unsure about cutting into the van or value peace of mind, hiring a professional can be a wise decision.
 Professional installation is particularly advantageous for more complex or custom windows, such as curved or larger panoramic windows.

 Advantages: